 Wastewater Treatment Process

-The water treatment process does not only produce clean reusable water, but also has the potential to produce various other benefits.
+The wastewater treatment process does not only produce clean reusable water, but also has the potential to produce various other benefits.
 It has the potential to reduce a country’s waste production, to produce energy through methane harvesting, and the potential to produce natural fertilizer from the waste collected through the process.
-Below is a more detailed explanation of these benefits:
+Below is a more detailed explanation of the benefits of wastewater treatment:

 Through the treatment of wastewater, the amount of waste that is usually released into the environment is reduced thus improving environment’s health.
 By doing so, the government in turn reduces the health risks associated with environmental pollution, and reduces the water loss induced through water pollution.
 Wastewater treatment also reduces the amount of money spent by a country on environmental rehabilitation projects required to battle pollution.